jflozanor/EZVIZ-Security-Camera-Analysis/milestone-3.md

 **Using wireshark to capture iVMS packages:**
 In Wireshark result, we clicked on Hypertext Transfer Protocol to get the full request URL, we thought that would be the parameters as we know that GET sends parameters in the URL, which we need to add to the camera ip address to login to the camera onboard server via browsers, but we got a message “can’t reach this page” (two screenshots are provided).
 Also, we tried to filtered my packages by this filter “http && ip.src == <the camera ip address>”, we could not find anything.
 That means there is not response coming from the camera.
 We did not get any POST requests on Wireshark, we are not sure if this is because the high level of protection that iVMS has!
 Or the camera does not response.
 At the end we found that there is no way to access the camera’s onboard server via browsers so we could not run ZAP tool as we were planning to do.
 Also, we figured out that random, which is in login session information,  represents the session id since it changes each time we login into iVMS. _kalsalehi_ & _msalharthi_

+**Open ports, but no vulnerabilities found:** as a result of our search, we could find exposed vulnerability in port 8000 that may work for Splunk software company not for Hikvision.
+Also we could not find any thing that may help us to exploit port 8200.
+Lastly we moved to port 9010, we found a vulnerability called UPnP NAT Traversal that may work to exploit the port 9010. _kalsalehi_ & _msalharthi_

 ## Hinderances
 **Vulnerability Scan using Armitage**